pedrodilallo/pedrodilallo/README.md

 * Learning machine learning by participating in kaggle competitions.

-* Currently in a Academic Research Proejct of Route Planning Optimization in a multiperiod approach for a problem with time constraints.
+* Currently in a Academic Research Proejct of Route Planning Optimization in a multiperiod approach for a problem with time window constraints.

 ### Langs